google/gvisor-website/content/docs/user_guide/filesystem.md

 tmpfs overlay on top of the entire filesystem.
 All modifications are saved to the overlay, keeping the host filesystem unmodified.

-> Note that all created and modified files are stored in memory inside the sandbox.
+> Note: All created and modified files are stored in memory inside the sandbox.

 Add the following `runtimeArgs` to your Docker configuration (`/etc/docker/daemon.json`) and restart the Docker daemon: